UK media: Most senior Brexit official quits government

 The Press Association news agency, the BBC and others said Brexit Secretary David Davis resigned Sunday.

-Davis's late-night resignation undermined May's fragile government.
-He was a strong pro-Brexit voice in a Cabinet divided between supporters of a clean break with the bloc and those who want to keep close ties.
+Davis's late-night resignation undermined May's already fragile government.
+He was a strong pro-Brexit voice in a Cabinet divided between supporters of a clean break with the bloc and those who want to keep close ties with Britain's biggest trading partner.

+The staunchly pro-Brexit Conservative lawmaker Andrea Jenkyns tweeted: "Fantastic news.
+Well done David Davis for having the principal and guts to resign."

+Jenkyns said Steve Baker, a junior minister in the Brexit department, had also quit.

 On Friday, Davis and the rest of May's fractious Cabinet agreed on a plan for ties with the EU after the U.K. leaves next year.

-On Monday, May is due to brief lawmakers on the plan agreed by the Cabinet during its 12-hour meeting.
+On Monday, May is due to brief lawmakers on the plan hammered out during a 12-hour meeting at Chequers, the prime minister's country retreat.
 It seeks to keep the U.K. and the EU in a free-trade zone for goods, and commits Britain to maintaining the same rules as the bloc for goods and agricultural products.

 Some Brexit-supporting lawmakers are angry at the proposals, saying they will keep Britain tethered to the bloc and unable to change its rules to strike new trade deals around the world.